isomorfeus/isomorfeus-preact/docs/function_component.md

 end
 ```
 #### Events
 The event_handler DSL can be used within the Preact::FunctionComponent::Creator.
-However, function component dont react by themselves to events,
+However, function components dont react by themselves to events,
 the event handler must be applied to a element.
 ```ruby
 class MyFunctionComponent < Preact::FunctionComponent::Base